tarini-mi7/Credit_Risk_Analysis/README.md

 Credit risk analysis using scikit-learn and imbalanced-learn on sample credit data.

 ## Overview
 This analysis evaluates various machine learning models to predict individual customer credit risk.
-The dataset used to train the models was from LendingClub, "a peer-to-peer lending services company."
-After preprocessing, the dataset consists 68,817 entries, and is heavily unbalanced, with only 0.5% of entries being classified as "high-risk."
+The dataset used to train the models is from LendingClub, "a peer-to-peer lending services company."
+After preprocessing, the dataset consists of 68,817 entries, and is heavily unbalanced, with only 0.5% of entries being classified as "high-risk."

 ![High-Low Risk Split](Resources/risk_split.png)

-The machine learning algorithms used were:
+The Machine Learning algorithms compared in this analysis:
 * RandomOverSampler
 * SMOTE
 * ClusterCentroids